Moving to Your New Home with Pets

 Though you may have a cat that enjoys the prospect of spending time in the car, it is still a good idea to get a comfortable, secure crate for the cat to simply make sure that nothing happens to the animal.
-In times of great frenzy, no one can predict what an animal might do and even though your cat might have a history of being even tempered, you never know what will cause them to run, scratch or otherwise cause issues on your moving day.
+In times of great frenzy, no one can predict what an animal might do and even though your cat might have a history of being even-tempered, you never know what will cause them to run, scratch, or otherwise cause issues on your moving day.
 Play it safe with cats and always use a crate to transport them, no matter how far.

 Dogs are a different story and while it is still probably a good idea to use a crate, dogs are more readily found should they run off.
-Because so much is happening on a moving day, it can be a good idea to designate a pet space at each location where a pet can be secluded from the bustle of moving and simply relax in the seclusion and comfort of an out of the way bathroom or side room.
+Because so much is happening on a moving day, it can be a good idea to designate a pet space at each location where a pet can be secluded from the bustle of moving and simply relax in the seclusion and comfort of an out-of-the-way bathroom or side room.

 Planning a move will always entail a lot of time and effort and putting some of that time and effort into determining how to deal with your pet can save you frustration on moving day.
-The last thing anyone wants to do on moving day is track down a lost animal, so avoid that hassle and prepare accordingly as part of your moving process.
+The last thing anyone wants to do on moving day is tracking down a lost animal, so avoid that hassle and prepare accordingly as part of your moving process.